Fork me on GitHub

 Endpoint Access

-To interact with FoodKG, use the following SPARQL endpoint:
+To interact with FoodKG, use the following public SPARQL endpoint:

 https://inciteprojects.idea.rpi.edu/foodkg